 (5) Ruling Planet: Jupiter

-Every sign has a planetary ruler, the planet who is said to be “at home” in the sign, and whose significations shape the sign’s archetypal energy.
+Every sign has a planetary ruler.
+This planet’s significations influence the sign’s archetypal energy.

 The traditional ruler of Pisces is Jupiter, the planet of expansion, wisdom, optimism, and faith.
 As the largest planet in the solar system, Jupiter is the planet of abundance, possibility, and the search for meaning.
 It’s the planet of “yes.”

-Jupiter’s influence shows up in Pisces’ tendency to seek expansion and meaning and its orientation toward the universal and collective experience.
+Jupiter’s influence manifests in Pisces’ tendency to seek expansion and meaning and its orientation toward the universal and collective experience.
 It infuses Pisces with a belief in what lies beyond data and logic.

-But the desire to say “yes” to everything can be a challenge for Pisces, especially given its lack of boundaries.
-This can contribute to avoidance tendencies, as Pisces may resist situations where it has to say “no” or establish limits.
+But the desire to say “yes” to everything can be a challenge, especially given Pisces’ lack of boundaries.
+This can contribute to avoidance tendencies, as Pisces may resist situations where it has to say “no” to establish limits.

 Jupiter also reinforces Pisces’ big-picture focus and its perspective that everything is interconnected.